Cuisine of Devon: Fruit and vegetables

-Potatoes feature prominently after presumably having been introduced to Devon and the rest of Europe by Sir Walter Raleigh of East Budleigh, they formed a major part of the peasant diet in the nineteenth century.
+Potatoes feature prominently after presumably having been introduced to Devon and the rest of Europe by Sir Walter Raleigh of East Budleigh; they formed a major part of the agricultural labourer diet in the nineteenth century.
 An example dish is Homity pie, which traditionally is made with potatoes, onions and leeks.

-An exceptional number of traditional varieties of apple are specific to Devon's ancient orchards, which shares a history of cider production with its Westcountry neighbours along with rare varieties of many other fruits including the Dittisham plum, a dessert variety grown there.
+An exceptional number of traditional varieties of apple are specific to Devon's ancient orchards, which share a history of cider production with Westcountry neighbours along with rare varieties of many other fruits including the Dittisham plum, a dessert variety grown there.

-The Tamar Valley was historically famous for its early season production of soft fruits in its sheltered south-facing valleys which were exported to London by rail.
-Today, Riverford distributes its produce via an organic box scheme across the whole of the UK and is the UK's largest organic veg box scheme.
+The Tamar Valley was historically famous for early season production of soft fruits in its sheltered south-facing valleys which were exported to London by rail.